kessoning/nft_metaverse_gallery/README.md

 # NFT Metaverse Gallery

-A simple gamified NFT gallery of my work.
+A WebGL experience that presents a collection of my NFTs in an interactive way.

+The gallery allows you to explore a virtual space filled with unique art pieces in a first-person view.

 ![Preview](https://raw.githubusercontent.com/kessoning/nft_metaverse_gallery/main/preview/preview.png)